 ETHNOLOGISCHES MUSEUM (HUMBOLDT-FORUM)

 The Humboldt-Forum on the Schloßplatz in the heart of Berlin is now hard miss.
 The topping-out ceremony was celebrated on June 12, 2015.
 The conceptual planning of the Ethnologisches Museum and the Museum für Asiatische Kunst is also at an advanced stage.
 On two floors, the exhibition modules will deal with different topics based on the museums’ collections, such as “Graphic Communication Systems in Mesoamerica” on the 2nd floor.
-The Topoi research project (C-5-10) The Representation of Space and Place in Mesoamerica – The Lienzo Seler II (Coixtlahuaca II) in the Ethnologisches Museum Berlin“) explores the grandest of the exhibits, measuring some 16 square meters.
+The Topoi research project (C-5-8-1) Cognitive perception and the presentation of space and place in Mesoamerica – The Lienzo Seler/Coixtlahuaca II in the Ethnology Museum of Berlin in the Ethnologisches Museum Berlin“) explores the grandest of the exhibits, measuring some 16 square meters.
 Once the Humboldt-Forum has opened its doors in 2019, visitors will be invited to actively take part and explore the different perceptions of space in Mesoamerica before and after the arrival of the Spanish.
 According to the latest studies, however, the Lienzo was made as a reminder of the establishment of settlements and the origin of local ruling dynasties in the Coixtlahuaca Valley of Oaxaca, Mexico.

 Humboldt-Forum, Ethnologisches Museum